-The data are analyzed by using DHA's nomination and predication strategies.
-There are some steps used in conducting the investigation.
-First, identifying the nomination strategies employed by the Jakarta Post in referring to Jokowi using linguistic devices.
-The linguistic devices found are then classified based on the types of nomination strategy proposed by Reisigl and Wodak (2009).
+The data were analyzed by using DHA's nomination and predication strategies.
+There were a number of steps used in conducting the investigation.
+First was identification of the nomination strategies employed by the Jakarta Post in referring to Jokowi using linguistic devices.
+The linguistic devices found were then classified based on the types of nomination strategy proposed by Reisigl and Wodak (2001).

-Second, examining the predication strategies used by the Jakarta Post in representing Jokowi after the linguistic devices used to refer to him are identified.
-The analysis is done to see how it represents Jokowi by giving some characterizations to him.
-The predication strategies found in the editorials are classified based on the predication of types strategy proposed by Reisigl and Wodak (2009).
+Second was examination of the predication strategies used by the Jakarta Post in representing Jokowi.
+This was done to see how the Post represents Jokowi by ascribing some characterizations to him.
+The predication strategies found in the editorials were classified based on the types of predication strategy proposed by Reisigl and Wodak (2001).

-Lastly, comparing the results of the nomination and predication strategies of all categories to see the overall signification of the selected editorials.
+Last was comparison of the results of the nomination and predication strategies of all categories to see the overall signification of the selected editorials.
 This research is aimed to see whether there is any change in nomination and predication strategies employed by the Jakarta Post in representing Jokowi as the governor of Jakarta, the presidential candidate, and the President of Indonesia.